-Saving the Lives of Mothers and Newborns in the Health Network of Otuzco and Julcán in the La Libertad Region of Peru
+Saving the Lives of Mothers and Newborns in the La Libertad Region of Peru

-In order to improve the quality of maternal and neonatal health services and to promote healthy and safe motherhood in the provinces of Otuzco and Julcán in La Libertad region of Peru, Pathfinder will work through medical schools, grassroots organizations, and local governments to improve the responsiveness and effectiveness of maternal and neonatal services.
+To achieve the lofty goal of reducing maternal mortality, Pathfinder works through medical schools, grassroots organizations, and local governments to improve the responsiveness and effectiveness of maternal and neonatal services.
 Pathfinder's work is key to increasing the capacity of physicians, nurses and midwives to provide quality maternal and neonatal health services at all levels of the health care system—including hospitals, health centers, and health posts.

 Pathfinder is working to achieve the following objectives: